vamsikun/cric-stats/daily.md

 <!-- TODO: -->

 - we can't directly divide the legal deliveries to get the total number of overs bowled; over has to be complete to get counted as one

+# date: 2023-07-05
+- don't forget to modify the sequence of columns in both sqlhelper and schema files